Why get involved?

-- We now leave a card if we have visited your property to assess or carry out work on the external of your home so that you know we have been even if we haven’t seen you.
+- We now leave a card if we have visited your property to assess or carry out work on the outside of your home so that you know we have been even if we haven’t seen you.

-The Asset Management and Development panel reviewed and agreed the Adaptations Policy.
+- Customers reviewed and agreed the Adaptations Policy.